 The Pin button, found on Bonjour server records, can be used to quickly create a permanent record for a server, eliminating the need to find this server via Bonjour the next time you need to access this server or sync to it.
 Permanent (non-Bonjour) server records generally offer more flexibility, allowing to edit things like login name, display title, startup path, SFTP public key authentication, etc.

 Tap a server record to connect to this server.

 When connected to a general file server, you will see a list of folders and files on that server.
 If you tap a file's or folder's name, you will select it for further downloading or syncing.
 Once selected everything you need to download, press the Download button, and the downloading process will start on the background.
 If you need to browse inside a folder, tap a blue arrow to the right of its name.
 For E-Mail servers you will see headlines of messages (see details in the appropriate section).

 It's ok to have several separate downloads at the same time.

-Find information about your downloads on the Web Downloads control panel.
+Find information about your downloads in the Downloads section of the Connect control panel.